vidyar/docs-1/sources/config.rst

 **Build Termination**
 -----------------------

-We will teminate the build forcefully in the following scenarios:
+Build will be forcefully terminated in the following scenarios:

-* Script or test suite hangs for a long time
-* There hasn't been any log output in 20 minutes
+* If script or test suite hangs for a long time or there hasn't been any log output in 20 minutes
-* It is still executing after 20 minutes
+* If build is still executing after 20 minutes

-and the status of the build will be updated as **timeout** .
+and the status of the build will be updated as **timeout**.